The Real Reasons Your Top Developers Are Leaving—And How to Stop It

 - Career Concerns: Developers fear that not keeping up with industry trends will harm their future job prospects.

 - Lack of Impact: Talented developers enjoy writing code to solve meaningful problems.
-Without understanding how their work supports organizational goals, they may lose interest.
+If they do not understand how their work relates to the organization achieving its goals, then they will lose interest.

 How to Fix It:

-- Rotate Assignments: Allow developers to work on different projects to keep their work engaging.
+- Rotate Assignments: Give developers opportunities to work on different projects to keep their work engaging.

 - Communicate Vision and Goals: Regularly share how individual projects align with company objectives.